microsoft/azurechat/src/app/change-log/update.md

 ## 💻 Login with GitHub

 Ability to hide / display GitHub Login.
 The GitHub Login feature is enabled by default.
-To disable this feature, you must set the environment variable `GITHUB_LOGIN_ENABLED=false`.
+To disable this feature, you must set the environment variable `AUTH_GITHUB_ENABLED=false`.

 ```
-GITHUB_LOGIN_ENABLED=false
+AUTH_GITHUB_ENABLED=false
 ```